Noric language

-The Noric language, or Eastern Celtic, is an unclassified Continental Celtic language.
-It is attested in only two fragmentary inscriptions from the Roman province of Noricum (one in Grafenstein, Austria, the other in Ptuj, Slovenia).
-These do not provide enough information to draw conclusions about the language.
-However, it was probably similar to other Celtic languages near to it, such as Gaulish.
+A language believed to have been Celtic was spoken in ancient times in the Roman province of Noricum.
+This language is referred to as Noric or Eastern Celtic.
+It was probably a Continental Celtic language but the data is too limited to allow for classification.
+Its existence is inferred from only two fragmentary inscriptions, one in Grafenstein, Carinthia, Austria, the other in Ptuj, Slovenia.
+These inscriptions provide limited information but it is believed to have been similar to other Celtic languages near it, such as Gaulish.
 No evidence yet shows when it became extinct.

 Ptuj inscription

 The Ptuj inscription, discovered in 1894, is written right to left in a northern Italic alphabet and reads: